openela/governance/repository_structure.md

 ### Contrib Repo: github.com/openela-contrib

-This repository structure is similar to OpenELA-main for new packages that do not exist in the base upstream Enterprise Linux.
+This repository structure is similar to OpenELA-main for existing and new packages.
+It will serve as a location for all contributions of bug fixes over openela-main, as well as additional packages not available in openela-main.

 Additionally, tarballs and binaries shall not be included in the Git repository, and instead it is important to define the pristine upstream sources via their fully qualified URIs in the RPM Spec file “Source#” tags.